Macrometacorp/docs/docs/cep/publishing-data.md

 ---
-sidebar_position: 9
+sidebar_position: 100
+title: Publishing Data
 ---

-# Publishing Data

 When information is processed by the stream processor, the output is presented as events in a streaming manner.
 This output can be published to databases, files, cloud-based applications or other streaming applications.